Skip to main content

 .github/**

 If every file in the push matches one of these patterns, Nubo skips the deploy.
 If anything outside the patterns changed, the deploy runs as usual.
 Patterns use shell-style globs.
-Configure them on the Frame’s CI/CD tab.
+Configure them on the Frame’s Settings tab.

 Override how the build runs